smaclell/smaclell.github.io/_drafts/shippable-at-all-times.md

 Lately teams we work with have been intentionally trying to stay shippable.
 They want to support releasing at any point and other Continuous Delivery norms.
-Our team has long been trying to have small shippable iterations so we can be more effective.
+Our team has long been trying to track the last package we deemed shippable.
+Both approaches are effective and have their own trade-offs.

-TODO: Read these paragraphs.
-Decide if I should add more connector and fold them into their sections.

 We focus on choosing what to ship.
 It means you can always ship something when you want to release.
 It is more important for us to know exactly what is in each build and how it has been tested.
-We keep track of the last build to be fully tested, what went into it and what environments it has been used in.
+We keep track of the last build to be fully tested, what went into it and the environments it has been used in.
 From this we determine what our Last Known Good version.
 When it comes time to release into production we ship that version.

-Other teams focus on keeping their master shippable at all times.
+The other teams focus on keeping their master branch shippable at all times.
 This goes above and beyond keeping your Continuous Integration process green.
 No changes can be merged which will hold you back from releasing.
-Risky changes are avoid.
-When it is time to release the latest commit to the current branch is used.
+Risky changes should be broken down.
+When it is time to release the latest commit to the master branch is used.

 Last Known Good
 ===============================================================================